yuzs/ExpressionTree-Tutorial/docs/pages/documentation/logical-expression/or-else.md

 # OrElse

-You can build an expression tree using `Expression.OrElse` method which contains a conditional **OR** operation that evaluates the second operand only if the first operand evaluates to false.
+You can build an expression tree using `Expression.OrElse` method which contains a conditional **OR** operation that evaluates the second operand only if the first operand evaluates to **false**.
 For example, you have the following code.

 ```csharp
 bool value = false || true;